 Expected completion: 2024

-Title: Representations of archetypal tortured artist characters as more than a cliche.
+Title: Representations of the archetypal tortured artist character as more than a cliche.

 The 'tortured rock star' archetype is latest iteration of an archetype that has appeared as a recurring theme in literature and film for many years.
 However, because of the negative connotations attached to this character type, it is not one that is favoured by the wider creative community.
 In narrative fiction, these archetypal characters are often represented as a negative stereotype struggling with inner turmoil, alienation, and suffering.
 They might exhibit traits like suicidal ideation, substance abuse, and mental illness, but their defining characteristic is a constant torment linked to interpersonal conflicts and artistic frustrations, real or imagined, stemming from a lack of emotional, financial, or artistic support.
 The core question is, can a negative archetypal character such as the ‘tortured rock start’ transcend stereotyping and cliché in order to have a positive impact the creative community?
 This interdisciplinary project blends autoethnography, autobiography, sociology, creative writing, and academic research to explore assumptions associated with this archetype and provide valuable insights into the complex relationship between creativity, mental health, and societal demands, in order to challenge preconceived notions of what the 'tortured artist’ archetype means.
 It encourages a re-evaluation of this archetype within the context of modern culture and the multifaceted challenges facing artists today.